imdrasil/jennifer.cr/docs/command_line.md

 # Command Line

-For command management Jennifer now uses [Sam](https://github.com/imdrasil/sam.cr).
+For command management Jennifer uses [Sam](https://github.com/imdrasil/sam.cr).
 So in your `sam.cr` just add loading migrations and Jennifer hooks.

 ```crystal
 require "./your_configuration_folder/*" # with requiring jennifer and her adapter